Enrollment is closed

 Q: I don't have computerized equipment and I'm not sure that I'll ever want to invest in it.
 Is this course only for computerized quilters?

-Q: This is a lot to spend, can't I find this information online?
+Q: This is a lot to spend, can't I find this information online for free?

 Q: Is Longarm League membership included with the course fee?